 Note that the scales are not held constant across each graph in the following sections, notably for different baselines.
-The baselines and mitigations are identified using an abbreviation, as specified above.
-The reader can refer to the table page vii for an extended description of these abbreviations.
+The baselines and changes in retail deli practices are identified using an abbreviation, as specified above.
+The reader can refer to the table on page vi for an extended description of these abbreviations.